Maine

 • Signed and dated on the back

 This map captures the distinctive terrain of an island shaped by glaciation, where rounded granite peaks rise abruptly from the sea.
-The contour lines trace the deep U-shaped valleys carved by ice, the narrow ridgelines that connect summit to summit, and the fjord-like intrusion of Somes Sound, the only fjord on the U.S. Atlantic coast.
-The result is a portrait of compression — an extraordinary amount of topographic drama packed into a small island at the edge of a continent.
+The contour lines trace the deep U-shaped valleys carved by ice, the narrow ridgelines that connect summit to summit, and the fjord-like intrusion of Somes Sound, the glacially carved arm of the sea that nearly splits the island in two.
+The result is a portrait of compression, an extraordinary amount of topographic drama packed into a small island at the edge of a continent.

 Location